Towards Predicting Temporal Changes in a Patient's Chest X-ray Images based on Electronic Health Records: Introduction

 \section{Introduction}

-Chest X-ray imaging (CXR) is a crucial diagnostic tool employed in hospitals to evaluate a patient's health status and to track changes over time.
-Due to its cost-efficiency and low radiation dose, CXR is the most frequently performed imaging technique in hospitals.
+Chest X-ray (CXR) is a crucial diagnostic tool employed in hospitals to evaluate a patient's health status and monitor changes over time.
+Due to its cost efficiency and low radiation dose, CXR is the most frequently performed imaging technique in hospitals.
 This widespread use makes building large-scale datasets relatively easy compared to other medical imaging methods, leading many studies to focus on training AI models using these X-ray datasets.
-However, existing datasets often suffer from issues such as class imbalances and noisy labels.

-Generative models offer the potential to address these challenges by generating CXRs depicting specific diseases or modeling desired pathology locations and severity.
-The recent success of high-quality image generation in the general domain has inspired studies to create realistic synthetic CXRs in the medical field.
-Initial efforts~\cite{Loey2020covidgan, sundaram2021ganaug, lee2024ViewXGen} used Generative Adversarial Networks (GANs)\cite{Goodfellow2014GAN} or VQ-VAE\cite{van2017VQGAN}, which were state-of-the-art (SOTA) models for image generation.
-Recently, stable diffusion~\cite{rombach2022ldm} models like RoentGAN~\cite{chambon2022roentgen} and Cheff~\cite{weber2023cheff} have been explored to generate high-fidelity medical images.
+The recent success of high-quality image generation in the general domain has inspired efforts to create realistic synthetic CXRs in the medical field.
+Initial studies~\citep{Loey2020covidgan, sundaram2021ganaug, lee2024ViewXGen} used Generative Adversarial Networks (GANs)\citep{Goodfellow2014GAN} or VQ-VAE\citep{van2017VQGAN}, which were state-of-the-art (SOTA) models for image generation at the time.
+Recently, diffusion-based models such as RoentGAN~\citep{chambon2022roentgen} and Cheff~\citep{weber2023cheff} have been explored to generate high-fidelity medical images.

-Existing CXR generation models primarily focus on generating images with under-represented labels using conditional generation based on CXR labels~\cite{Loey2020covidgan, sundaram2021ganaug} or paired CXR reports~\cite{lee2024ViewXGen, chambon2022roentgen, weber2023cheff, Shentu2024CXRIRGen, chambon2022adapting}.
+These models show promising results in generating CXRs that depict specific diseases based on their labels~\citep{Loey2020covidgan, sundaram2021ganaug}, or modeling desired pathology locations and severities using text descriptions, such as paired CXR reports~\citep{lee2024ViewXGen, chambon2022roentgen, weber2023cheff, Shentu2024CXRIRGen, chambon2022adapting}.
 However, these methods are limited to synthesizing realistic CXRs at a single time point and cannot provide future images of specific patients.
-Thus, they only serve as data augmentation tools for addressing class imbalances, without leveraging the capability of CXRs to track the progression of a patient's condition over time.
+Thus, they can only serve as data augmentation tools for addressing class imbalances, without leveraging CXRs' ability to track disease progression over time.
 Given that CXR imaging is crucial not only for assessing current health status but also for monitoring disease progression, a new framework that incorporates temporal changes is needed.